qilingframework/rtfd.io/docs/usage.md

 available:

 - filename=None
-  - binary file and argv in [] format, example ["filename","-argv1","argv2"]
+  + binary file and argv in [] format, example ["filename","-argv1","argv2"]
+- rootfs=None
+  + virtual "/" folder, this is a "jail" file system when executing Qiling
-- rootfs=None,
+- env=None
+  + always in {}, example {"SHELL":"/bin/bash","HOME":"/tmp"}
--  env=None,
+- output=None
+  + output = ["default", "debug", "disasm", "dump"] and dump=(disam + debug)
--  output=None,
+- verbose=1
+  + from 1 till n, please refer to [print section](https://docs.qiling.io/en/latest/print/) for more details
--  verbose=1,
+- profile=None
--  profile=None # please refer to [profile section](https://docs.qiling.io/en/latest/profile/)
+  + please refer to [profile section](https://docs.qiling.io/en/latest/profile/) for more details
+- log_dir=None
--  log_dir=None # send print out to a log file
+  + send print out to a log file
+- log_split=None
--  log_split=None # split log, only use it with multithreading
+  + split log, only use it with multithreading
+- append=None
--  append=None # append a string to standard log directory or filename
+  + append a string to standard log directory or filename
+- console=True
--  console=True # print out to console or not. console = False means no print out
+  + print out to console or not. console = False means no print out
--  libcache=False,
+- libcache=False
--  stdin=0,
+- stdin=0
--  stdout=0,
+- stdout=0
--  stderr=0,
+- stderr=0

 ##### Shellcode: ql = Qiling()